SamuelSchmidgall/AgentLaboratory/README.md

     ```

     - This enables latex source to be compiled by the agents.
 > [!IMPORTANT]
 > If this step cannot be run due to not having sudo access,
 pdf compiling can be turned off via running Agent Laboratory
 via setting the `--compile-latex` flag to false: `--compile-latex "false"`.
 Or you can disable by unchecked the `Compile LaTeX` option in the web interface.

+## 🚀 Quick Start

-6. **Set up the configuration file**
+1. **Set up the configuration file**

    - You can set up the configuration file by editing the `config.py` file.
    - See the [configuration file](./config.py) for more details.

-7. **Now run Agent Laboratory!**
+2. **Now run Agent Laboratory!**

-    #### Basic Usage of Agent Laboratory in web interface
+    #### Basic Usage of Agent Laboratory in Web Interface
     ```bash
     python config_gradio.py
     ```